Usage

 The second run of Slither will hide the above result.

-To show the hidden results again, delete slither.db.json
+To show the hidden results again, delete slither.db.json.

 Configuration File

 Some options can be set through a json configuration file.
-By default, slither.config.json
+By default, slither.config.json is used if present (it can be changed through --config-file file.config.json).

 Options passed via the CLI have priority over options set in the configuration file.